SuperGoodMike/Desktop-Stock-Ticker/README.md

 # Install Required Libraries

-Ensure the following libraries are available on your ESP32-S3:
+Libraries that are used:

 - `gc9a01`: For controlling the LCD display.
 - `vga1_bold_16x32`: Font for rendering text on the display.
 - `urequests`: For making HTTP requests to fetch stock data.

-These libraries are included in the `lib/` folder of this repository.
-Upload them to your device.
+Upload vga1_bold_16x32 to the root folder of your device.

 # Configure Google Sheets